 When I asked these ladies what they were grateful for and what brought them joy during this last year’s challenges, it wasn’t as basic as bubble baths and candles.

 Dirt bikes, Video Games, and a Chinchilla

 “I have an obsession with downhill mountain biking and dirt bikes.
 When I’m not foraging in the forest I’m blasting through the trails on 2 wheels!
 Morning meditation was (and still is) a huge one for me – the internal quietness at the start of each day really helps set the tone for the day ahead.
 Also, kitchen dance parties!”
+Becky (Education Manager)

 Nicole (Education Coordinator):

 “I really enjoy playing video games!
-Some of my favourites are RPG games, The Sims, Pokemon, and Animal Crossing.
+Some of my favorites are RPG games, The Sims, Pokemon, and Animal Crossing.
 My main strategy was distraction and trying to keep busy the best I could indoors to keep my mind off of things.”

 Katie (Student Services Coordinator):